samuelroland/tb-docs/report/template/style.typ

   }

-  // Disable syntastica as it is slow let syntastica-enabled = false show raw: it => if syntastica-enabled { align(left)[#syntastica(it, theme: "catppuccin::latte")]} else { it }
+  // Disable syntastica as it is slow let syntastica-enabled = true show raw: it => if syntastica-enabled { align(left)[#syntastica(it, theme: "catppuccin::latte")]} else { it }

-  // Display inline code in a small box that retains the correct baseline. show raw.where(block: false): box.with(
+  // Display inline code in a small box with light gray backround that retains the correct baseline. show raw.where(block: false): box.with(
     fill: luma(240),
     inset: (x: 3pt, y: 0pt),